Warren County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs that Must Be Completed: The court may order you to complete a substance abuse assessment and any recommended treatment programs as part of your sentence.
-Completing these programs is often a prerequisite for license reinstatement.
+• Classes/Programs that Must Be Completed: You may be required to complete a substance abuse assessment and any recommended treatment programs before your license can be reinstated.

 Warren County DMV Offices